BIO

 -Audiophile Audition

-Dr. Stephanie Zelnick is the Professor of Clarinet at the University of Kansas and Principal Clarinet of the Boulder Philharmonic Orchestra.
-As an active and dynamic solo, orchestral, and chamber musician, she has appeared throughout North America, Asia, South America, and Europe.
-Performing at Carnegie Hall, The Juilliard School, Northwestern University, Yale School of Music, and many others, she has received critical acclaim for her "committed and polished performances."
+Clarinetist Dr. Stephanie Zelnick enjoys a dynamic and multi-faceted career as a soloist, orchestral performer, and chamber musician, appearing throughout North America, Asia, South America, and Europe.
+Performing and teaching in venues such as Carnegie Hall, The Juilliard School, Northwestern University, Yale School of Music, among many others, she has received critical acclaim for her "committed and polished performances."
+A distinguished educator and scholar, she is the Professor of Clarinet at the University of Kansas.

 In addition to broadcasts on Performance Today and other NPR affiliates, she has performed and taught extensively throughout Italy, France, Denmark, Belgium, the Netherlands, Switzerland, Austria, Finland, Czech Republic, Spain, Costa Rica, Slovakia, Germany, and most recently at festivals in Brazil, Lithuania, Mexico, Serbia, Romania, Colombia, Canada, the United Kingdom, and Taiwan.
 Recent performances and masterclasses include Indiana University, Eastman School of Music, University of Michigan, Florida State University, Real Conservatorio Superior de Madrid, the Lithuanian Academy of Music, National Autonomous University of Mexico, Imani Winds Chamber Music Festival, Festival Internacional de Clarinetes Costa Rica, the Academy for the Performing Arts in Prague, the National Concert Hall in Taiwan, and the Dame Myra Hess Series, among others.

 She is the recipient of awards from Privrednik (Serbia’s leading humanitarian organization), the Fulbright Commission, the Lithuanian Council on Arts and Science, and American embassies around the world.
-She received the University of Kansas School of Music Outstanding Faculty Teaching Award in 2021.
+She received the University of Kansas School of Music Outstanding Faculty Teaching Award and is a KU Honors Faculty Fellow.

 Dr. Zelnick’s recordings can be heard on the Innova, Accademia del Clarinetto, and Naxos labels, among others.
 She has also released two solo albums, Diaspora and Diversions: the Midcentury Clarinet, and a chamber album entitled AdZel.
 Of her recordings, The Clarinet praises her "crystal clear tone and beautifully shaped phrases.”
-Her most recent project Wind and Bow, recorded with members of the Kansas City Symphony, features rarely recorded works for clarinet and string quartet and will be released in 2022.
+Her most recent project Wind and Bow, recorded with members of the Kansas City Symphony, features rarely recorded works for clarinet and string quartet.
 She was also recently featured on the Brazilian album Choro Joiado.

 With Mariam Adam, she is a founder of the AdZel Duo, a group that is establishing cultural dialogues through music.
 The ensemble has commissioned and recorded works by contemporary composers and created concerts with writers that incorporate spoken word and music.
 Their album entitled AdZel received praise from The Clarinet for its “compelling unity of sound and excellent ensemble."